excap3r/music-discord-rich-presence-macos/README.md

 ## Future Improvements

-1. Add support for more music players (Spotify, VLC, etc.)
+1. Add support for more music players based on user requests
 2. Implement a proper GUI for configuration
 3. Add support for Windows and Linux
 4. Implement automated testing